 The Art of Healthy Eating

-I started seriously looking at my diet after my spine operation as I realized that it was imperative that I kept my bones healthy and my body mass density at an acceptable level.
-I have a great passion for food as long as it is good, but not necessarily the healthiest!
-I really had to make a big effort to incorporate the right amount of green vegetables and fruits, especially those that have high content of calcium for my bones.
+I started seriously looking at my diet after my spine operation as I realized that it was imperative that I keep my bones healthy and my bone mass density at an acceptable level.
+I have a great passion for food as long as it is good, but not always the healthiest!
+I really had to make a big effort to incorporate the right amount of green vegetables and right amount of fruits, especially those that have high contents of calcium for my bones.
 I started reading and researching about healthy eating and how best to create balanced meals.
-What I did learn was that a balanced meal consist of the following key four components:
+What I did learn was that a balanced meal consisted of the following key four components:

 Good Proteins for example; Eggs, Almonds, Chicken Breasts, Oats, Cottage Cheese, Tuna, Lean Beef

 Complex carbohydrates and Good Fat: Complex carbs include chickpeas, sweet potatoes, lentils, corn, and good fats include avocado, cheese, fatty fish such as salmon, extra virgin oil, chia seeds

 I love carbohydrates!
 I personally do not see the reason for cutting out carbs totally to have a healthy diet.
 You just need to be aware of the type of carbs you are eating, as there are whole carbohydrates (the good ones!) and refined carbohydrates (the ones to avoid!).
 The good carbs are low in calories, high in nutrients, antioxidants and do not have all the refined sugar and grains that are not good for our health.
 Bad carbs are the ones to be avoided and they are in all the decadent food that we like to indulge in, sweet pastries, soft drinks, white bread and pizzas.

 Green Vegetables include Kale, spinach, cabbage, watercress, swiss chard